sharwari09/sp19-281-mavericks/ProjectJournal.md

 ### April 10, 2019
  - Assign microservices tasks to all
- - No need for MySQL, we can use
- - Assign micro-services tasks for each member
- - Assign micro-services tasks for each member
  - No need for MySQL, we can use MongoDB for all db needs
  - Load balancer
  - Network or HAProxy?